serverboards/serverboards/backend/README.md

 # Serverboards Backend

-Serverboads is composed on a backend and a frontend.
+Serverboards is composed on a backend and a frontend.
 This module is the backend.

 It is developed using the Elixir Programming Language 1.2.